 The Ramble is my favorite insole that I've tried from Tread Labs.
 It offers plenty of cushion for the ball of my foot, and the extra flex in the mid-foot boosts the stability of my boot without affecting my arch too much.

 The Heavyweight from Camel City Mill is the best work sock you can get for a steel toe boot.
 The padding is heavy in the heel and toe, but since it's made with Merino wool, this sock is also very breathable and won't make your feet sweaty.

 I highly recommend a quality set of cedar shoe trees for any boot you want to take good care of.
 These Strattons are the best I've found.
 The spring is firm, but not overly so, making them easy to take out, and the design means they'll fit a wide range of your boots and shoes.

 The Thursday Captain is an excellent deal.
-Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after four years of wear.
+Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after five years of wear.
 When (if?) these ever wear out, I’ll be getting them again.

 The Grant Stone Diesel is a no-frills mid-weight boot built with superb attention to detail and materials.
 The quality is comparable to other boot makers who retail for $450-600, but the Diesel is much less expensive.
 It’s one of the better price for value buys you’ll find.

 The Velasca Resegott is an outstanding boot and the price is very fair for the quality.
 The double-stitched stitchdown construction, heavy Vibram lug sole, oiled suede, and fully gusseted tongue make for a virtually waterproof boot that looks great and can tackle tough terrain.